ankitects/anki-manual/src/searching.md

 as "atta dog", but not "dog a" or "adog".

 `-"a dog"`\
-finds notes without the following sequence of characters: "a dog".
+finds notes without the exact sequence of characters "a dog" in them.

 `d_g`\
 finds notes with d, &lt;one character&gt;, g, like dog, dig, dug, and so on.